-We have granted the underwriters a 45-day option to purchase up to an additional 3,750,000 units (over and above the 25,000,000 units referred to above).
+We have granted the underwriters a 45-day option to purchase up to an additional 4,500,000 units (over and above the 30,000,000 units referred to above).

-Our sponsor has committed to purchase from us an aggregate of 7,000,000 warrants (or 7,750,000 warrants if the underwriters' option to purchase additional units is exercised in full), or private placement warrants, at a price of \$1.00 per warrant (\$7,000,000 in the aggregate, or \$7,750,000 if the option to purchase additional units is exercised in full) in a private placement that will close simultaneously with the closing of this offering.
+Our sponsor has committed to purchase from us an aggregate of 8,000,000 warrants (or 8,900,000 warrants if the underwriters' option to purchase additional units is exercised in full), or private placement warrants, at a price of \$1.00 per warrant (\$8,000,000 in the aggregate, or \$8,900,000 if the option to purchase additional units is exercised in full) in a private placement that will close simultaneously with the closing of this offering.
 Each private placement warrant is exercisable to purchase one Class A ordinary share at \$11.50 per share.

-Our sponsor currently owns an aggregate of 7,187,500 Class B ordinary shares, 937,500 of which are subject to forfeiture in the event the underwriters' option to purchase additional units is not exercised in full.
+Our sponsor currently owns an aggregate of 8,550,000 Class B ordinary shares, 1,125,000 of which are subject to forfeiture in the event the underwriters' option to purchase additional units is not exercised in full.
 The total number of Class B ordinary shares issued and outstanding after this offering and the expiration of the underwriters' option to purchase additional units will equal 20% of the total number of Class A ordinary shares and Class B ordinary shares issued and outstanding at such time.
 The Class B ordinary shares will automatically convert into Class A ordinary shares at the time of our initial business combination or earlier at the option of the holders thereof, on a one-to-one basis, subject to adjustment, as described herein.
 Prior to our initial business combination, only holders of our Class B ordinary shares will be entitled to vote on the appointment of directors.

 There is currently no public market for our units, Class A ordinary shares or warrants.
-We intend to apply to have our units listed on The Nasdaq Capital Market, or Nasdaq, under the symbol "[•]" on or promptly after the date of this prospectus.
-We cannot guarantee that our securities will be approved for listing on Nasdaq.
-The Class A ordinary shares and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless [•] inform us of their decision to allow earlier separate trading, subject to our filing a Current Report on Form 8-K with the Securities and Exchange Commission, or the SEC, containing an audited balance sheet reflecting our receipt of the gross proceeds of this offering and issuing a press release announcing when such separate trading will begin.
-Once the securities comprising the units begin separate trading, we expect that the Class A ordinary shares and warrants will be traded on Nasdaq under the symbols "[•]" and "[•]," respectively.
+Our units have been approved for listing on The Nasdaq Capital Market, or Nasdaq, under the symbol "GLBLU."
+The Class A ordinary shares and warrants comprising the units will begin separate trading on the $52^{\rm nd}$ day following the date of this prospectus unless Cantor Fitzgerald & Co. inform us of their decision to allow earlier separate trading, subject to our filing a Current Report on Form 8-K with the Securities and Exchange Commission, or the SEC, containing an audited balance sheet reflecting our receipt of the gross proceeds of this offering and issuing a press release announcing when such separate trading will begin.
+Once the securities comprising the units begin separate trading, we expect that the Class A ordinary shares and warrants will be traded on Nasdaq under the symbols "GLBL" and "GLBLW," respectively.
 We cannot assure you that any of our securities will continue to be listed on Nasdaq after this offering.